United Way Supports Youth Education

 Enroll your children today by clicking this link and start building your child’s free personal library!

 United Way of Portage County is proud to partner with Kent State University in providing Literacy Kits to Portage County kindergarteners and Head Start students.
-The kits includes a children’s storybook paired with a hands-on activity created to improve early grade reading, encourage the love of reading and generate long-term school success.
+The kits include a children’s storybook paired with a hands-on activity created to improve early grade reading, encourage the love of reading and generate long-term school success.

 United Way of Portage County offers warm thanks to Barb Boltz, Project Director of Student Affairs at Kent State, and Kent State University staff and student volunteers who donate their time putting the Literacy Kits together.